 Clef has built a tool for the replacement of usernames and passwords using next generation mobile cryptograph technology.

-It’s is similar to the QR code.
+It’s is similar to the QR codes.
 You just need to install the Clef plugin on your website and download the clef app, which you’ll need to scan the code in order to gain access to your site.

 These 3 WordPress plugins will help you keep your website secured from hackers.